animetosho/ParPar/xor_depends/info.md

 the most significant bit for 128 words are stored together, followed by the next significant bit of these 128 words, and so on.

+PAR2 uses GF(65536), so we will focus on PAR2’s case for the rest of the document.
+The ideas here can be used for other GF sizes (even non powers of 2).
-PAR2 uses GF(65536), so we operate on 16 \* 128 bit = 256 byte blocks.
-The
+For GF(65536) we operate on 16 \* 128 bit = 256 byte blocks.
+The algorithm
-algorithm simply generates the most significant bits of 128 products by selectively XORing various bits of the 128 muliplicands.
+simply generates the most significant bits of 128 products by selectively XORing various bits of the 128 muliplicands.
 This is repeated for all 16 bits in the word.

 JIT
 ---